nidomiro/ts-libs/packages/config-helper-e2e/README.md

-# Examples and end to end tests for @nidomiro/config-helper
+# Examples and end-to-end tests for @nidomiro/config-helper

 ## Content